-We are selling shares of common stock and the selling shareholders are selling proceeds from the shares of common stock sold by the selling shareholders.
+We are selling 8,700,000 shares of common stock and the selling shareholders are selling 1,300,000 shares of common stock.
+We will not receive any of the proceeds from the shares of common stock sold by the selling shareholders.